kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 # How dev tools die

+Developer tools are a unique kind of business.
+In some ways the operate like a social network, where word of mouth plays a big part in the early growth.
+This growth is often referred to as Product-Led Growth (PLG), or bottom-up growth.
+If a developer likes your product, they will happily advocate for it, inviting more developers to try it out.

+## Developer tools lifecycle

-There is an interesting cycle in developer tools companies that grow from "bottom up":
+There is an interesting lifecycle in developer tools companies that grow from the "bottom up":

-#### Stage 1: Community growth
+### Stage 1: Community growth

 A developer tool solves an important problem for developers and start gaining a lot of adoption.